StratosphereLabs/stratosphere-ui/src/components/Select/Select.md

 ## Usage

-To use the `FormSelect` component, simply import it into your React component and render it with the appropriate props:
+To use the `Select` component, simply import it into your React component and render it with the appropriate props:

 ```tsx
 import { useForm } from 'react-hook-form';